chewing gum can be good for your teeth

 There are so many great flavors of sugar free gums on the market today.
 Do yourself and your teeth a great service and find sugar free favorites and enjoy as often as you like.
 At Desert Smiles we want to spend our time creating the best in Phoenix cosmetic dentistry.
 Not fixing cavities that sugar free gum can help prevent.

-Please contact Cosmetic Dentist, Dr. Wilcox if you are in Glendale, Phoenix, or Scottsdale, to set up a free initial cosmetic dentistry appointment today!
+Please contact Cosmetic Dentist, Dr. Tenney if you are in Glendale, Phoenix, or Scottsdale, to set up a free initial cosmetic dentistry appointment today!